 Tango Is a Relationship

 Tango is an intimate dance.
-It allows your partner to touch your body, enjoy your snug embrace, gentle obedience, attentive leading, accommodating following, and loving protection.
-It also allows your partner to access and listen to the inner voice of you.
-In fact, your partner can learn a lot about you by dancing with you.
-How you connect, move, communicate, respond and adapt tells a lot about the somatic, psychological, ethical, artistic and aesthetic qualities in you.
-The way you dance unreservedly reveals who you are: friendly or aloof, shy or oppen, emotional or impassive, spontaneous or rigid, musical or unmusical, sensitive or sluggish, calm or irascible, agreeable or disagreeable, coordinated or clumsy, yielding or demanding... all are exposed in dancing.
+It invites your partner to touch your body, share your snug embrace, and experience your gentle obedience, attentive leading, loving protection, and accommodating following.
+It also grants your partner access to the innermost parts of you, enabling them to listen to your inner voice.
+Indeed, much can be learned about a person by dancing with them.
+How you connect, move, communicate, respond, and adapt reveals your somatic, psychological, ethical, artistic, and aesthetic qualities.
+The way you dance unreservedly reflects who you truly are: whether you are friendly or aloof, shy or open, emotional or impassive, spontaneous or rigid, musical or unmusical, sensitive or sluggish, calm or irascible, agreeable or disagreeable, coordinated or clumsy, yielding or demanding.
+In tango, everything is laid bare.

 April 30, 2011